Orina/Flickster/README.md

 * [X] Implemented MVP pattern
 * [X] After the movie video has ended, the app will show the movie's details page.
 I.e. YoutubeListener interface is implemented and method onVideoEnded() is overriden.
-* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough